Ancestral Quest for Mac

 Until the 64-bit version of Ancestral Quest is available, we recommend that you delay upgrading to macOS 10.15 Catalina.

 - Ancestral Quest currently runs on all versions of macOS from 10.7 (Lion) to 10.14 (Mojave).

-- Apple will release a new version of macOS sometime in October.
-This release will be called, "Catalina".
+- Apple released a new version of macOS in early October.
+This release is known as "Catalina".

 - Catalina will only work with 64-bit apps.
 Ancestral Quest is currently a 32-bit app.

-When the 64-bit version of AQ is ready, it will be available at no additional charge to those with a current license.
+When the 64-bit version of AQ is ready, it will be available at no additional charge to those with a current AQ 16 license.